Glossary

 BOM

-So-called byte order mask is a special first character of a file and indicates byte order in the encoding.
-Some editors include it automatically, it's practically invisible, but it causes problems with headers and output sending from within PHP.
+The byte order mark is a special first character in a file used as an indicator of byte order in encoding.
+Some editors insert it into files.
+It is practically invisible but causes problems with sending output and headers from PHP.
 You can use Code Checker for bulk removal.

 Controller